Vanja-S/physio-app-tpo/README.md

 ```

 In this Docker Compose configuration block, we specified the setup of a server service the server.
 The depends_on directive ensures that the server service is dependent on the successful startup of both the "mariadb" and "keycloak" services.
 Next the build section specifies the context as "./server" and the Dockerfile as "Dockerfile," indicating the location and name of the Dockerfile to use for building the server image.
 Environment variables are then defined, configuring the server's interaction with Keycloak and MariaDB, such as the JWKS URL, OAuth2 authorization and token URLs, roles path, and database connection details.
 Here we can see some properties are named with upper case and appear in the application.yaml.
 This will be injected into the file with the provided configuration.
 We wanted to exclude this from the application.yaml file since we figured this will be helpful and needed if by any chance any adresses are decided dynamically.
 The ports directive maps port 8081 on the host machine to port 8081 within the server container, allowing external access.
 The service is connected to the "tpo-network" for communication with other services.
 The restart: always ensures that the server service restarts automatically in case of failure or system reboot.
 We used this command since depends on ensures that the depended services start before it, but from testing we saw that the database sometimes did not set up in completion resulting in a failure because connection was not yet available.
 We also resolved this problem when we decided to not download the db image in every run.

+## Report for k8s

+Using a specific implementation of kubernetes, minikube (for development reasons), for a more distributed architecture of our application first requires a few things:

+- Installed minikube
+- Installed kubectl kubernetes control cli
+- Docker for desktop
+- Docker cli

+Using docker first build all the necessary images, the easiest way is to do the following:

+1. Run build.sh from the root directory
+2. Navigate to deployment folder
+3. Run `docker compose build` to build all the images
+4. Now tell kubectl to use docker-desktop context in order to pull images from the local repository
+5. Apply the deployment files in the deployment folder (there should be one in each folder i.e. one for each component and one in the deployment folder for the server)

+The application can now be accessed from all the differnet urls the app offers, through the localhost address.